-In 2011, 39.2% (n = 20) of the patients with ischemic cardiomyopathy, 31.4% (n = 16) with dilated cardiomyopathy, 5.9% (n = 3) with valvular cardiomyopathy and 23.5% (n = 12) with other indications (five patients with restrictive cardiomyopathy, four with hypertrophic cardiomyopathy, two with congenital disease and one case with arrhythmogenic right ventricular dysplasia).
+In 2012, 35.3% (n = 18) of the patients with dilated cardiomyopathy, 35.3% (n = 18) with ischemic cardiomyopathy, 7.8% (n = 4) with valvular cardiomyopathy and 21.6% (n = 11) with other indications (four patients with restrictive cardiomyopathy, three with hypertrophic cardiomyopathy, two with congenital disease, one with arrhythmogenic right ventricular dysplasia and one case with Sarcoidosis).
 The most common disease has changed over the years.
 Although dilated cardiomyopathy was the most frequent indication in the early years, the percentages of this disease are now much more similar to those of ischemic cardiomyopathy and in some years this indication was even the most frequent.
 At any rate, given the low number of transplants performed annually, it is difficult to assess the slight changes between one year and another (Figures 8 and 9).

 Figure 8.
 Annual evolution of the number of patients who received their first heart transplant, by indication.
-1992-2011
+1992-2012

 Figure 9.
 Annual evolution of the percentage of patients who received their first heart transplant, by indication.
-1992-2011
+1992-2012

 In 2004, the registry started using a new system to classify indicated diseases so they could be accounted for more accurately.
-The most frequent indications in the years from 2004 to 2011 were idiopathic dilated cardiomyopathy, ischemic cardiomyopathy and valvular cardiomyopathy (Figure 10).
+The most frequent indications in the years from 2004 to 2012 were idiopathic dilated cardiomyopathy, ischemic cardiomyopathy and valvular cardiomyopathy (Figure 10).

 Figure 10.
 Percentage of patients who received their first heart transplant, by indication.
-2004-2011
+2004-2012